How Much Internet Speed Do I Need?

 To get these numbers, we used the Federal Communications Commission (FCC) broadband speed guide, our streaming internet speed guide, and our Zoom internet speed guide.

-The data speeds you'll need to power your home come down to how many devices you're looking to connect, how many people will be using your connection, and what region you live in.
+The speeds you need to power your home internet come down to how many devices you're looking to connect, how many people will be using your connection, and what region you live in.

 To find the internet speed sweet spot, you’ll want to follow these steps: